DevOpsJeremy/DevOpsJeremy.github.io/docs/blog/posts/CI showdown.md

 ---
 # CI showdown

-CI/CD pipelines have become an integral development tool for automating tedious tasks--from tests, to repository maintenance, to releases.
+Continuous Integration/Continuous Deployment (CI/CD) pipelines have become an integral development tool for automating tedious tasks--from tests, to repository maintenance, to releases.

 There are a number of CI/CD tools on the market, but today we'll be covering 3:

 - GitHub Actions
 - Gitlab CI/CD
 - Tekton

+!!! note

+    For the purposes of this article, unless otherwise specified, the terms "workflow" and "pipeline" will be used interchangeably.
+"CI/CD" will be colloquially abbreviated to "CI".

 <div hidden>
 ##### AI